-Screen potential vectors for their ability to acquire and transmit Grapevine Red Blotch-associated Virus (GRBaV) and, if a vector is discovered, to determine vector efficiency.
-Objectives for this research program are as follows:
+Our goal was to screen potential vectors for their ability to acquire and transmit GRBaV and, if a vector is discovered, to determine vector efficiency.
+Objectives for this research program were as follows:

-1. Screen common vineyard insects and mites as potential vectors for GRBaV.

-2. Screen uncommon organisms that feed on vines as potential vectors for GRBaV.

-3. Follow disease progression in established vineyard plots to collect preliminary data on field epidemiology.
+- 1. Screen common vineyard insects and mites as potential vectors for GRBaV. - 2.
+Screen uncommon organisms that feed on vines as potential vectors for GRBaV. - 3.
+Follow disease progression in established vineyard plots to collect data on field epidemiology.